Jadier Herrera

 Jadier Herrera is a Cuban professional boxer.
+He currently holds the WBC interim lightweight title.

 Professional career

 Herrera defeated Mark John Yap of the Philippines on February 26, 2022 for the WBA Asia Super Featherweight title.
 On June 18, 2022 Herrera won the WBC International Super Featherweight title with a sixth round technical stoppage of Pablo Robles.
 On November 13, 2022 Herrera defeated Franklin Manzanilla for his first defense of the WBC International Super Featherweight Title.